As the winter storm rages, here's what to know in your state

 New Hampshire

-- New Hampshire Public Radio has resources for finding shelters and staying safe as the state braces for extreme cold.
+- New Hampshire Public Radio has resources for finding shelters and staying safe as the state braces for extreme cold, including temperatures of -30 and wind gusts of up to 100 miles per hour.

+- New Hampshire Fish and Game Sergeant Matthew Holmes has warned hikers against venturing out during the storm but has offered recommendations to stay safe during the hazardous conditions.

+"Although [hiking] is something that I worry about, and often drives me nuts, I know it's going to happen and we're going to have folks out there," he said.

 New York